 For a very unique experience head to the Sheraton Grande Sukhumvit in Bangkok.
 Here you’ll have the opportunity to dine in the dark which involves sitting in pitch black and being served by people with sight impairments.
 The menu is generally set and if you have allergies or don’t eat certain foods, then the restaurant can serve/adjust accordingly.

 Full location: Sheraton Grande Sukhumvit 250 Sukhumvit Road

 Wat Arun or the Temple of Dawn is an ancient Buddhist temple located along the Chao Phraya River in central Bangkok.
 The temple has been around since the 17th century and consists of a beautiful main tower (prang) in the middle and then 4 spikes on each corner.
 This central prang is around 79 meters and has beautiful coloured glass and Chinese porcelain decorating it.

 Wat Arun was something I was keen to get pictures of during my visit and one of the best viewpoints is from the rooftop bar of Sala Rattanakosin which is on the opposite side of the river.
 You can stay at this hotel as a guest or visit the restaurant or rooftop bar.

 Wat Pho and the Reclining Buda

 Wat Pho is a large temple complex south of the Grand Palace and is the location of the Reclining Buddha.
-This is a stunning 46 meter long gold Buddha statue lying on it’s side, and is one of the most beautiful Buddhas I’ve seen.
+This is a stunning 46 meters long gold Buddha statue lying on its side and is one of the most beautiful Buddhas I’ve seen.
 The complex is quite large and has other temples, as well as Prang towers, Stupas, Buddha statues, a Medical and Massage school and accommodation for monks.
 I found Wat Pho particularly impressive and you could easily spend a good few hours exploring.